Desk and Derrick Educators

 In 1951, they gathered in New Orleans to share ways to promote energy education in the United States and Canada.
 ADDC articles of association were signed on July 23 by presidents of the clubs founded in Los Angeles, Houston, Jackson and New Orleans.

-“A New Orleans secretary working for Humble Oil & Refining organized the first Desk and Derrick,” notes a January 2012 article in PBOil&Gas magazine of the Permian Basin Petroleum Association.
+“A New Orleans secretary working for Humble Oil & Refining organized the first Desk and Derrick,” notes a January 2012 article in the Permian Basin Petroleum Association magazine PBOil&Gas.

 “Inez Awty (later Schaeffer) was tired of writing reports about things she knew little about and believed women working for oil companies wanted to see and know more about a derrick and other aspects of the industry,” the article explains.